MacHu-GWU/attrs_mate-project/README.rst

 Welcome to ``attrs_mate`` Documentation
 ==============================================================================

-`attrs <https://www.attrs.org/en/stable/index.html>`_ might be the second widely used python library for developers (First is ``requests``).
-It is the ultimate weapon for writing class.
+`attrs <https://www.attrs.org/en/stable/index.html>`_ makes writing class a lot of more fun!

 ``attrs_mate`` aims to bring more features to ``attrs``, less code, and better code pattern.